RedisLabs/redislabs-docs/content/kubernetes/re-clusters/create-aa-database.md

 1. Documenting values to be used in later steps.
 It's important these values are correct and consistent.
 1. Editing the Redis Enterprise cluster (REC) spec file to include the `ActiveActive` section.
 This will be slightly different depending on the K8s distribution you are using.
-1. Creating the database with the crdb-cli command.
+1. Creating the database with the `crdb-cli` command.
 These values must match up with values in the REC resource spec.

 ## Prerequisites

-Before creating Active-Active databases, you'll need the following:

-- Two or more working Kubernetes clusters that have:
+Before creating Active-Active databases, you'll need two or more working Kubernetes clusters that each have:

 - Routing for external access with an [ingress controller]({{<relref "/kubernetes/re-databases/set-up-ingress-controller.md">}}) (for OpenShift use routes)
 - A working [Redis Enterprise cluster (REC)]({{<relref "/kubernetes/reference/cluster-options.md">}}) with a unique name
 - Enough memory resources available for the database (see [hardware requirements]({{<relref "/rs/administering/designing-production/hardware-requirements.md">}}))

 ## Document required parameters